How To Strengthen Tooth Enamel?

 Tooth enamel is the white, visible part of the tooth that most of us associate teeth with.
 It’s the first line of protection your teeth have against plaque and cavities.
 We use primarily use enamel to eat because they are strong enough to withstand the pressure of chewing.
 Unfortunately, tooth enamel is exposed to acids formed by cavity-causing bacteria whenever there is food debris left in the mouth.
 So how can you protect your child’s tooth enamel?

 1. Avoid Sugary Foods and Drinks

-Bacteria feed off sugar in your teeth, causing plaque and ultimately cavities.
-To avoid this, limit the number of sugary foods and drinks your child consumes.
-Also note that not all sugary foods are obvious, bread and rice also convert to simple sugars that can damage the teeth.
+Bacteria feed off the sugar in your teeth, causing plaque and ultimately cavities.
+To protect your tooth enamel, limit the number of sugary foods, and drinks your child consumes.
+Also, note that not all sugary foods are obvious, bread and rice also convert to simple sugars that can damage the teeth.
 When you’re grocery shopping, check the back of the package for the nutrition content.
 Try to avoid sugary drinks like soda, sports drinks, and fruit juice, all of which are notoriously high in sugar.

 3. Brush and Floss Regularly

 When food particles are left on your child’s teeth, bacteria growth that eats away at enamel and causes cavities.
 This is why it is imperative to brush twice a day, for two minutes at a time, and floss once a day to remove debris from the between the teeth and gums.
 If your child is unable to floss on their own, then you can help floss their teeth for them.
 Brushing and flossing are great ways to keep their mouth clean and cavity-free.

 An easy way to get rid of food debris from your child’s mouth is by having them rinse with water immediately after meals.
 Encourage your child to swish clean water in their mouth for about 30 seconds and then spit it out in a sink.
 Doing this after each meal will keep their mouth clean and healthy.